wireservice/csvkit/docs/scripts/csvlook.rst

      --max-column-width MAX_COLUMN_WIDTH
                            Truncate all columns to at most this width.
 The remainder will be replaced with ellipsis.
+     --max-precision MAX_PRECISION
+                           The maximum number of decimal places to display.
+The remainder will be replaced with ellipsis.
+     --no-number-ellipsis  Disable the ellipsis if --max-precision is exceeded.
      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                            Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely, or